mrclay/qwik-todo/README.md

 ## Add Integrations and deployment

 Use the `npm run qwik add` command to add additional integrations.
-Some examples of integrations include: Cloudflare, Netlify or Express server, and the [Static Site Generator (SSG)](https://qwik.builder.io/qwikcity/guides/static-site-generation/).
+Some examples of integrations includes: Cloudflare, Netlify or Express Server, and the [Static Site Generator (SSG)](https://qwik.builder.io/qwikcity/guides/static-site-generation/).

 ```shell
 npm run qwik add # or `yarn qwik add`